anujshah108/mt-sinai-chat-prototype/README.md

 Please follow below to get environment set up to run app

 ```
-Please have the latest npm and node installed on your machine.
+Please have the latest npm and node installed on your machine along with any command line tools.
-Please have Go version 1.12+ installed on your machine.
+Please have Go version 1.12+ installed on your machine along with any command line tools.
 ```

 ### Installing and running

 Please follow along to get server and then app running to start playinng with app:

-1. Please first cd into the server folder from the root directory of the app to run the server
+1. Please first cd into the server folder from the root directory of the app and then run the server

 ```
-cd server
+cd server/
+go get
 go run main.go
 ```